-But here’s the deal: Without a blog, any ecommerce website is bare bones stuff.
-There’s just a Home Page, an About Page and a few product pages.
+But here’s the deal: Without a blog, an ecommerce website is just bare-bones stuff.
+There’s just a Home page, an About page, and a few product pages.

 The problem with this is that your SEO opportunities are limited.
 To really double down on SEO and stay one step ahead of your rivals, you should launch a content marketing campaign.
 I’ll discuss video marketing a little later but, first of all, you really should add a blog for two reasons: